TheHellem/webscrape-coins/README.md

 You also need [chromeDriver](https://chromedriver.chromium.org/) installed.
 Also be sure to include it in your path or environment.

 After this you will have to create an account on [norgesmynter.no](https://norgesmynter.no/).
 It is easier to do this if you speak Norwegian.
 If not try to make an Norwegian friend, or just learning the language.
-I recomend dualingo.
+I recomend [Dualingo](https://www.duolingo.com/).

 Then you'll need to set up a config.ini file with the following: